Janith-Sandamal/iw_lab1_spyware_development/README.md

 # Keylogger Project

-This project demonstrates a simple keylogger implemented in Python using the `pynput` library.
+This repository contains a simple keylogger implemented in Python using the `pynput` library.
 The keylogger captures keystrokes and sends them to a remote server using Flask.
+This project is intended for educational purposes only.
+Unauthorized use of keylogger software is illegal and unethical.
+Always obtain explicit consent before using any software that monitors or collects data.

+Key Features:
+- Captures keystrokes and logs them
+- Sends log files to a remote Flask server
+- Runs as a background task

+Setup Instructions:
+1. Install required Python packages
+2. Set up the Flask server
+3. Configure the keylogger script
+4. Run the keylogger in a virtual environment using VMware

 ## Table of Contents